RatMD/laravel-ebay-sdk/README.md

 Laravel eBay SDK
 ================

+> [!CAUTION]
+> This is an **experimental** eBay SDK under active development.
+Production use is discouraged.
+> Breaking changes may occur at any time, including minor and patch releases.

 A work-in-progress Laravel SDK for integrating with eBay APIs.
 It provides OAuth authentication, webhook handling, event-based notifications, and typed clients for both Modern and Traditional (XML/SOAP) eBay APIs.